The roof is a very functional part and one of the essential structures in a house. That is because it performs the following functions:

 Since the roof protects the building from extremes of temperature, it directly receives the impact.
 Roof shingles may buckle or curl following the impact of heat and wind.
 Buckling or curling shingles exposes the property to water damage.

 Often, all the shingles may not buckle at the same time.
 In that case, you only replace the bad ones.
 However, when many shingles buckle or curl simultaneously, it is an indication of roof failure and requires a complete roof replacement.
 Replacing only the affected shingles will not be beneficial here.

 The roof has water-resistant materials around the valleys and the roof joints to prevent water from penetrating vulnerable areas.
 These water-resistant materials are called flashing.
 Roof flashing helps to protect the roof, and its internal structures from water damage.

 Over time, the flashing gets weak, damaged, peels off, and leaves gaps on the roof.
 Damaged flashing translates to roof failure, especially when it occurs around the vents, chimneys, and skylights.
-It causes quick deterioration of the internal structures of the roof and requires urgent roof replacement.
+It causes quick deterioration of the internal structures of the roof and requires urgent roof repair & replacement.

 5. Growths on the roof

 Moss, algae, and mildew may grow on the roof.
 These growth causes and signifies roof damages.
 Algae eat up the shingles and decays them, moss helps moisture to accumulate on the roof surface, and mildew indicates ongoing water damage.
 When moss, algae, or mildew appears on the roof of your rental property, it means there is extensive water damage to the roof, and it requires roof replacement.